Edinburgh-College-of-Art/vizblocks-website/_site/README.md

 Then, navigate in the terminal to the folder holding the VizBlocks website.
 A useful cheat here can be to type `cd ` into the terminal, drag and drop the folder into the terminal window and then press enter.

-Once in ../vizblocks-website/ run: `bundle exec jekyll serve`.
-This will spin up a development server at [localhost:4000/vizblocks-website/].
+Once in ../vizblocks-website/ run `bundle install`, then `bundle exec jekyll serve`.
+This will spin up a development server at [localhost:4000].

 Now, any changes you make to the website will be pushed to the server when you save the page.
 You just need to refresh the browser window to see them.